-In the event that PRL does not meet its obligations under the agreement with MC ("Agreement") then the Agreement shall be mutually terminated.
+In the event that PRL does not meet its obligations under the MC agreement then the Agreement shall be mutually terminated.
 PRL will forfeit all interest it has earned to date in the shares of MC and will sell back that interest at a nominal cost pro rata to the other MC shareholders, and all parties will provide mutual releases with no further claims against each other.

-The remaining 30% can be acquired by PRL by proving up an inferred JORC Code compliant resource of 1 million ozs gold equivalent.
+The remaining 30% can be acquired by the company by proving up an inferred JORC code compliant resource of 1 million ozs gold equivalent.
 The consideration of the remaining 30% will be subject to an independent valuation.